 As a result, women like author Linda Kay Klein grew to resent the traditional teaching of chastity, and are now encouraging Christian parents everywhere to pass on such a shame-filled message.12 This trended on Twitter as the #churchtoo movement.

 If we want to give our children a healthy reverence for God’s design for sex then we cannot repeat the mistakes that sent so many young Christians out of the church.
 Avoiding these issues, however, doesn’t mean that we have to abandon God’s design for sex within marriage, it just means we have to alter the way in which these lessons were taught so that they better align with the nature of God.

-So if you (or someone you know) were ever told that no one would want you if you weren’t “pure,” that your virginity determined your standing with God, or that your body was a stumbling block to men, you are going to want to stay tuned because we are going to look at the top 5 most damaging messages that came out of the 1990’s “purity culture” and see if we can’t offer a more biblical approach.
+So if you (or someone you know) were ever told that no one would want you if you weren’t “pure,” that your virginity determined your standing with God, or that your body was a stumbling block to men, look at the top 5 most damaging messages that came out of the 1990’s “purity culture” and see if we can’t offer a more biblical approach.

 Bunn, Bob Path of Purity: A Family Guide (Nashville: Lifeway Press, 2010)

 Elliot, Elizabeth Passion and Purity (Grand Rapids: Fleming H. Revell, 1984)

 Harnois, Catherine (Spring 2008).
 “Re-Presenting Feminisms: Past, Present, and Future”.
 NWSA Journal.

 Hughes, Bill Living Pure Inside Out (Nashville: Lifeway Press, 2002)

 Klein, Linda Kay Pure: Inside the Evangelical Movement that Shamed a Generation of Young Women and How I Broke Free (New York: Touchstone, 2018)